instructions-d-installation/schema/src/introduction.md

 # Introduction

-Here we will give you an intruduction to Installation-Instruction Schema.
+Here we will give you an intruduction to Installation-Instruction project and how to get started.
-There will be a guide and multiple sections to explain the schema in detail.

 I don't like <https://readthedocs.com>.